actualbudget/docs/docs/schedules.md

 1. Skip the next schedule by selecting the upcoming scheduled transaction and choosing the "Skip Scheduled Date" from the menu options.
 2. Accept that the date doesn't match and leave it as is so the schedule doesn't prompt a second transaction.

-## Schedule Options That Are Not Supported

-1. Schedules cannot be created that adjust based on the last non-weekend day (Monday through Friday) of a month.
-2. Schedules do not account for holidays.
+Schedules do not account for holidays.

 ## How To Use Rules With Schedules